Choose Digital Transforms Loyalty Programs with Digital Content Marketplace

 Choose Digital™ solves this problem by offering an alternative channel—a digital supply chain for music, movies, TV, eBooks, audiobooks, applications and games—which companies can integrate seamlessly into their own programs with full control over branding and customer data.
 This channel also benefits publishers and studios, who now have the ability to promote books, movies, music and other digital content to targeted customer groups, including frequent travelers.
 Choose Digital created this new digital marketplace from the ground up using the CloudBees® Platform as a Service (PaaS).
 “Our goal was to be first to market, so we needed to be up and running quickly,” says Mario Cruz, co-Founder and CTO at Choose Digital.
 “As a result, our guiding philosophy has been to focus exclusively on our core business.
 If something is not central to our business, we don’t want to do it—and setting up and maintaining Java infrastructure is not core to our business.
-Our lead architect put it bluntly, ‘with CloudBees DEV@cloud™ and RUN@cloud™ we can spend our time bringing our product to market instead of spending it putting our infrastructure together.’”
+Our lead architect put it bluntly, “with the CloudBees Platform we can spend our time bringing our product to market instead of spending it putting our infrastructure together.’”

 We use continuous integration and continuous delivery with CloudBees, enabling every developer to deliver incremental functionality while being accountable for his or her own code.
 As a result, the effort of each developer is aligned to the goals of the company, and that keeps us lean, focused and fast.